Dual-domain Modulation Network for Lightweight Image Super-Resolution: Related Work

 \subsection{Frequency-based SR Methods}

 Due to their ability to effectively capture different details, frequency-based SR methods have been developed.
 Specifically, WDRN \cite{xin2020wavelet} achieves SR by learning different wavelet coefficients.
-FADN \cite{xie2021learning} handles high and low-frequency features separately by networks of different depths.
 DFSA \cite{magid2021dynamic} focuses on utilizing high-frequency information to compensate for textures.
 JWSGN \cite{zou2022joint} enhances performance by separately processing features in different wavelet domains.
 FSR \cite{li2023fsr} accelerates networks by considering data characteristics in different wavelet domains.
 DDL \cite{liu2023spectral} improves high-frequency parts by integrating Bayesian methods and frequency inference.
 FDSR \cite{xu2024fdsr} facilitates various features by constructing different frequency networks.
 Shufflemixer~\cite{sun2022shufflemixer}, SAFMN~\cite{guo2023spatial}, and EFHSSR~\cite{song2024efficient} additionally use Fourier supervision to improve SR. FSAS~\cite{kong2023efficient} and DF-MSRN~\cite{ju2025towards} integrate Fourier domain information to explore global features for restoration.
+FMSR \cite{xiao2024frequency} enhances performance by integrating a frequency selection module and spatial-frequency fusion.
 However, they do not combine the respective strengths of wavelet and Fourier domains to facilitate SR. In contrast, our method combines the advantages of a hybrid frequency domain and presents improved self-attention to make it suitable for exploring various frequency features in the wavelet domain.